solana-foundation/solana-improvement-documents/proposals/0162-remove-accounts-executable-flag-checks.md

 flag can be addressed in a subsequent proposal.
 Thus, the following must remain unaffected for now:

-- Setting of the `is_executable` flag during program deployment
+- Setting of the `is_executable` flag during program deployment in loader-v3
 - Calculation of the account hashes
 - Minimization of snapshots
 - Serialization of instruction accounts `is_executable` flag for dapps